floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

 Sanity and a quiet retreat from the 'Modern C++ Circus', at least for some time.

-For performance-sensitive game-development related-things, the 'orthodox subset' of C++ is as good as it gets, C++14 and 17 don't improve the language in any of the areas I'm interested in.
+For performance-sensitive game-development-related things, the 'orthodox subset' of C++ is as good as it gets, C++14 and 17 don't improve the language in any of the areas I'm interested in.